nathreed/mafia-chatbot/README.md

 1. /startgame command - takes all users in the channel and makes a game with them, DMing each user their role.
 Options: timed and untimed modes
 1. /getrules command - prints rules out to the channel
 1. /accuse - accuse a user of being the mafia.
 Puts a message in the channel that has a button that, when clicked, registers a "second" on the accusation
+1. /endgame command - ends a game if there is one currently going

 For the individual DMs with the roles, Mafia, doctors, etc, they get DMs asking who they want to pick and they @-mention a person